 Best Time to Visit

 Everyone wants to know when the best time to visit Gatlinburg is to avoid the crowds.
-As someone put in a Facebook group, “any day that it is raining.”
+As someone put in a Facebook group, “any day that’s raining.”
 There is no real “off season” in Gatlinburg but if you are looking to avoid crowds there are a few times that are better than others.
 The slowest months tend to be January, February, and early March (before Spring Break).

 Entertainment and Activities